trnoriega/chemproject/README.md

 __[6_property_calculations](6_property_calculations.ipynb)__

 In this notebook I use the RDKit to calculate several quantitative chemical properties.
 I also generated three different "chemical fingerprints" based on either chemical fragments or topology for each molecule.
-In all, for each chemical __4422 features__ were generated.
+In all __4422 features__ were generated for each chemical.

 ## Training and testing a classifier to identify chemical class

 __[7_algorithm_comparison](7_algorithm_comparison.ipynb)__

-In this notebook I compare unoptimized Naive Bayes, Support Vector Machines, Adaboost, Logistic Regression, and Multi-layer perceptron classifiers to see if any stand out with this dataset.
+In this notebook I compare unoptimized Naive Bayes, Support Vector Machines, Adaboost, Logistic Regression, and Multi-layer Perceptron classifiers to see if any stand out with this dataset.

+A comparison of the the average and 95% confidence intervals in terms of precision, recall, Matthews correlation, and area under Receiver Operating Characteristic curve (roc_auc) for the unoptimized classifiers:

 ![](Images/2_unoptimized_comparison.png)